FaceTime: Implementation

 FaceTime works by establishing a connection between two supported devices.
-Most Apple devices (such as iPhones, iPads, and Macs) introduced after 2011 support FaceTime.
+Most Apple devices (including iPhones, iPads, and Macs) introduced after 2011 support FaceTime.
 FaceTime is currently incompatible with non-Apple devices or any other video calling services.
 Mac models introduced in 2011 have high-definition video FaceTime, which devices use automatically when both ends have a FaceTime HD camera.

 At launch, unlike Mac OS X's iChat, FaceTime did not support group conferencing.
-The application allowed a one-on-one video chat—only two people could talk at once.
+The application allowed a one-on-one video chat: only two people could talk at once.
 If a second user called and the user answered, the video chat with the previous user would end and a new video session began with the second caller.
 In iPhone, if a phone call was pending and the user attempts to answer, the video call ends and the phone call began with the next user.
 Support for group video conferencing was added with the release of iOS 12, allowing up to 32 people to participate in a video call simultaneously.

 Incoming notifications on iOS devices are shown during a FaceTime call, but if they are opened, the video will be temporarily paused until the user is back in the FaceTime app.

 On the iPhone, a user can activate FaceTime during a phone call by pressing the FaceTime button or initiating FaceTime from their call history or the Contacts application. iOS 7 and newer also provide a separate FaceTime app, as there always has been on Apple's non-telephony devices: iPad, iPod Touch, and Mac.

-Until the release of iOS 6, FaceTime required a WiFi connection to work.
-From iOS 6 onwards, FaceTime for the iPhone and iPad has supported FaceTime calls over cellular networks (3G or LTE) provided the carrier enabled it, which by mid-2013 virtually all carriers worldwide have allowed.
-FaceTime Audio uses about three megabytes of data for every five minutes of conversation, with FaceTime Video uses significantly more.
-Cellular talk time/minutes are not used after switching from a voice call to a FaceTime call.
+Until the release of iOS 6, FaceTime required a Wi-Fi connection to work.
+From iOS 6 onwards, FaceTime for the iPhone and iPad has supported FaceTime calls over cellular networks (3G, LTE, or 5G) provided the carrier enables it, as was the case for nearly all carriers worldwide by mid-2013.
+FaceTime Audio uses about three megabytes of data for every five minutes of conversation; FaceTime Video consumes significantly more.
+Cellular talk time or minutes are not used after switching from a voice call to a FaceTime call.

 FaceTime calls can be placed from supported devices to any phone number or email address that is registered to the FaceTime service.
-A single email address can be registered to multiple devices and a call placed to that address rings all devices simultaneously.
+A single email address can be registered to multiple devices, and a call placed to that address rings all devices simultaneously.